Tugcga/MeshDataSerializedFormat/README.md

 ```
 container.get_data_by_type(type)
 ```
-This command return the array of tuples for the data of given type in container.
+This command returns the array of tuples of the data of given type in container.
 There are other methods to obtain data for the given type and context.